Our bees are hard at work!

 lavender

-We have a variety of lavender for delightful aromas and for crafting from Wisconsin’s beautiful Door County, and our ’24 lavender crop is growing in the field.
+We have a variety of lavender for delightful aromas and for crafting from Wisconsin’s beautiful Door County, and our ’25 lavender crop is taking a break for the winter.
 Be sure to sign up for our newsletter or follow us on Facebook to know when the new crop comes in!

 Think outside the lunchbox